vrhovnik/CAF-Expert-Learning-Path/04-CAF Advanced - Landing Zones Accelerator/challenges/caf-advanced-challenges.md

 - Setup AzGovViz from the console or GitHub Codespaces
 - Run AzGovViz, show and tell your findings to your coach.
-- Vist AzAdvertizer, show and tell your findings to your coach.
+- If time permits, publish AzGovViz HTML output to an Azure WebApp.

 ---